steph-xue/PrimaryCareClinic/README.md

 <br>

 ## JSON-Based Data Persistance
-To enable users to save and reload their clinic data between sessions, I implemented JSON-based data persistence using custom file readers and writers.
+To enable users to save and reload their clinic data between sessions, I implemented data persistence using custom JSON-based file readers and writers.
 This system allows users to choose between starting a new session or loading a previously saved clinic.
-It also ensures robust error handling for missing files, improving reliability.
+It also ensures robust error handling for missing files, thus improving reliability.

 ### Writing data
-- JsonWriter.java is responsible for converting the current state of the Clinic object—including all patients and their associated clinical notes—into a well-structured JSON file
+- JsonWriter.java is responsible for converting the current state of the Clinic object into a well-structured JSON file, which includes all patients and their associated clinical notes
 - This allows for easy storage, backup, and transferability of clinic data
+-
 ### Reading data
 - JsonReader.java reads a previously saved JSON file
 - It reconstructs the complete clinic state by creating new Clinic, Patient, and ClinicalNote objects based on the serialized data